mlflow/mlflow-export-import/README_collection.md

 ### Export all MLflow objects

 Exports all MLflow objects of the tracking server (Databricks workspace) - all models, experiments and runs.
-If you are exporting from Databricks the notebook is also exported.
+If you are exporting from Databricks, the notebook can be exported in several different formats.

 Source: [export_all.py](mlflow_export_import/bulk/export_all.py).